KevinLiebergen/kevinliebergen.github.io/content/authors/admin/_index.md

 first_name: Kevin
 email: kevin.liebergen(at)imdea.org
 ---
 Hi!
 I am a Ph.D.
 Student at IMDEA Software Institute.
 I am part of the security group lead by Prof. Juan Caballero.
-I received my M.Sc in cybersecurity from the Universidad de Alcalâ (UAH).
+I received my M.Sc in cybersecurity from the Universidad de Alcalá (UAH).

 My research focuses on the design, analysis, and implementation of threat hunting approaches and malware analysis.
 I like to play CTFs and I am really interested in exploiting, reversing, and web challenges.